esper-io/console_docs/docs/provisioning-methods/select-method.md

 * Factory reset of device required

-Beginning with Android 9, you can include credentials for the Wi-Fi network to be used for provisioning in your blueprint.
+Beginning with Android 9, you can include credentials for the Wi-Fi network to be used for onboarding in your blueprint.
 They’ll be included in the QR code, thus eliminating the need to enter them on the device to establish the required Internet connectivity.

 :::tip
-Xiaomi/Redmi devices do not support a 6-tap provisioning method.
+Xiaomi/Redmi devices do not support a 6-tap onboarding method.
 :::

 ### The Device Provisioner

-The Device Provisioner is a user-friendly provisioning tool by Esper that runs on Mac, Linux and Windows.
-While intended for AOSP devices that don’t have the Android Enterprise enrollment methods available, it can provision GMS devices, useful for specialized GMS devices without a camera, thus unable to read a QR code used with the 6-Tap and AfW provisioning methods.
+The Device Provisioner is a user-friendly onboarding tool by Esper that runs on Mac, Linux and Windows.
+While intended for AOSP devices that don’t have the Android Enterprise enrollment methods available, it can provision GMS devices, useful for specialized GMS devices without a camera, thus unable to read a QR code used with the 6-Tap and AfW onboarding methods.
 Android Studio AVDs can also be provisioned using this tool.

-You’ll need a USB cable to connect the device to the computer you’re using for provisioning.
+You’ll need a USB cable to connect the device to the computer you’re using for onboarding.
 Ethernet-based and Wi-Fi-based methods can be used if the device is on the same subnet as the computer running the Device Provisioner.
 You are required to turn on the Developer Options and enable USB Debugging on the device.

 **Notes**:
 1) The Device Provisioner does not support Google Single Sign-On (SSO).